cs4218/cs4218-2520-ecom-project-c24218-2520-team01/Readme.md

 ### Lim Jia Wei (A0277381W)

-#### Unit Testing

-I was responsible for unit testing admin-related frontend componenets as well as a few backend files:
+I was responsible for testing the following componenets:

 **Server Files:**